 About Dalit Freedom Network Canada

 We are a group of Canadians joining hands with an international network of people who care about India’s oppressed Dalits.
 We strive to free the Dalits through education and empowerment.
 Keep reading to learn more about how you can help free India’s Dalits.

 The word “Dalit” means “broken, downtrodden, or oppressed”.
 Dalits are people born into families in the lowest rung of India’s rigid social system.
 250 million Dalit men, women and children face normalized prejudice, abuse and oppression everyday.
 That’s 7 times the population of all of Canada!

 But their story doesn’t end here, watch our video to see what supporters like you can make possible.

 We are committed to helping India’s Dalits overcome oppression, realize their human worth and dignity and gain self-reliance.
 Our mission is to bring hope and to empower the Dalit people by providing access to quality education, healthcare and vocational training.
 We believe everyone should have a chance at a bright future.
 We work among various communities and do not discriminate on the basis of caste, ethnicity, nationality, or religious identity.

 The Dalits are constantly robbed of their dignity in the name of ‘tradition’.
 We strive to change attitudes around this practice and to give the Dalit people what every human being deserves: to live free of discrimination, economically, socially and spiritually.

 Our Main Goals

 With the help of our supporters, we strive to:

-Provide a safe space for Dalit children to learn and grow by building schools in rural and remote areas of India where there are no provisions for English medium education.
+Provide English education for Dalit children by building schools in rural and remote areas of India where there are no provisions for English medium education.

-Give every Dalit child the chance to feel loved and valued; to strengthen their self-esteem by teaching them of their own human worth and of social equality and dignity.
+Give every Dalit child the chance to develop their full potential by realizing their human worth, social equality and dignity.

 Raise Canadian awareness of the injustices faced by the Dalit people.